 If a person has any of these symptoms, they may need intravenous fluids to re-hydrate them.
 They can also receive medications to reduce nausea and slow movement in the gut to reduce diarrhea.
 Sometimes, a person may need to take antibiotics to reduce levels of bacteria in their stomach.

 Food poisoning is an unpleasant condition that ideally will improve after a few days.
 A person can carefully start to reintroduce bland foods and hydrating beverages to reduce their symptoms and help them feel stronger after being ill.

-However, if people experience dehydration symptoms or blood in their stool or vomit, they should see a doctor.
+However, if people experience severe symptoms such as a high fever, decreased urine output, or bloody diarrhea, they should see a doctor right away.
 A doctor can recommend further treatments that can help them feel better and overcome their food poisoning.